bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/platform-security-compliance.md

 ---
 title: B.C.
-Government OpenShift DevOps security considerations
+Government OpenShift DevOps Securitiy Compliance

-slug: devops-security-considerations
+slug: devops-security-compliance

 description: Learn about compliance assessment and controls on the B.C.
 Government OpenShift Private Cloud Platform as a Service.